 For Christ also suffered for sins once for all, the righteous for the unrighteous, that He might bring you to God, after being put to death in the fleshly realm but made alive in the spiritual realm.1 Peter 3:18(HCSB)

-Thank You Father that Christ was wiling to suffer in my place, for my sins.
-Thank You that He was willing to lay down His life for me, so that by His death He could bring me to God.
-Thank You that His work on the cross is finished and that there is nothing that I need to do - but to believe on His name, AMEN.
+Heavenly Father, thank You that Christ was willing to suffer in my place for my sins.
+Thank You that He was willing to lay down His life for me so that by His death He could bring me to God.
+Thank You that His work on the Cross is finished and that there is nothing that I need to do to be saved, but to believe on His name.
+In Jesus' name, AMEN.